syncfusion-content/javascript-docs/js/api/ejRTE.md

-Gets the selected html string from the RTE control.
+Gets the selected HTML string from the RTE control.